The capability now exists for your auditors to inspect a

 is.
 This reduces keying errors,

 re-keying errors and reduces the time it takes to conduct an audit.
-There are rules of thumb to use for

 when to use each type of input.
 For